Last updated on July 11th, 2022 at 01:11 pm

-I was browsing through BuyRite grocery store on 18th Street in the Mission District in San Francisco, standing by the mounds of bright juicy red tomatoes and dark green avocados, when I spotted him at the front register.
+I was browsing through the Bi-Rite grocery store in the Mission District in San Francisco, California standing by the mounds of bright juicy red tomatoes and dark green avocados when I spotted him at the front register.

 Those dimples were so familiar.
 The close-cropped haircut.
 I knew this face!

-Tim Ferriss, the author of The Four Hour Workweek and The Four Hour Body, was shopping at BuyRite.
+Tim Ferriss, the author of The Four Hour Workweek and The Four Hour Body, was shopping at Bi-Rite.
 Now the question was: should I go up and say hello?

 Are You The Real Tim Ferriss?